alexandrabaturina/would-you-rather/README.md

   * The user can navigate to the form that allows the user to create a new poll.
   * The polls in both categories are arranged from the most recently created (top) to the least recently created (bottom).
   * A polling question links to details of that poll.
+* **Poll Details**
+  * The details of the poll are available at ```questions/:question_id```.
+  * When a poll is clicked on the home page, the following is shown:
+    - The text *Would You Rather*.
+    - The picture of the user who posted the polling question.
+    - The two options.
+  * For *answered polls*, each of the two options contains the following:
+     - The text of the option.
+     - The number of people who voted for that option.
+     - The percentage of people who voted for that option.
+   * The option selected by the logged in user is clearly marked.
+   * When the user is logged in, the details of the poll are shown.
+If the user is logged out, they are asked to log in before before being able to access the poll.
+   * The application asks the user to sign in and shows a 404 page if that poll does not exist.
 ## Architecture
 In terms of architecture, the project meets the following requirements:
 1. Components read the necessary state from the store; they do not have their own versions of the same state.